Road to Change: From Coed Dorms to Coed Dorm Rooms

 Colleges over the years have made many changes that to younger generations are seen as ‘keeping with the times’ while older generations looking back are finding themselves in a situation of slight culture shock.
 One of the newest decisions being made about the dormitories in the past few years have been that more and more colleges are allowing – believe it or not – coed dorm rooms.

-Some of the parents questioned about the decision at schools where their children attend classes made comments about the lack of rational thought about living with a member of the opposite sex and not having a level of sexual tension present.
+Some of the parents questioned about the decision at schools where their children attend classes made comments about the lack of rational thought about living with a member of a different gender and not having a level of sexual tension present.
 Student responses turned up the fact that trust, compatibility and practicality all lent to this decision being one that if chosen can prove to work well.
 While some deans are more willing to side with students in this decision, others fight the decision that rather than being practical it raises some concerns about both what is practical and what is moral.

 Where should the line be drawn?
 Well that answer honestly depends upon who you talk to.
 Many in the younger generations (whether they personally choose to room with a member of the opposite sex or not) tend to agree that it should be an option.
-Can some of the problems with roommate be solved if students were able to pick their closest friend of the opposite sex rather than rooming with their closest friends of the same sex?
+Can some of the problems with roommate be solved if students were able to pick their closest friend of a different gender rather than rooming with their closest friends of the same gender?
 Many college students today believe that it very well could be the solution that’s been hiding all along.
 I tend to agree that it should be a decision made by the students that will be living in the dorms.
 College is a time of experience and learning, and learning happens best in an environment that one is comfortable in.